People often ask us where the best place to build a shipping container home is.

 Unfortunately, you can’t build a shipping container home anywhere you want.

-It’s important though not to confuse building codes and zoning, they are two separate things.
+It’s important though not to confuse building codes and zoning, as they are two separate things.

-Generally these regulations will cover key aspects of your shipping container home construction, such as:
+Generally, these regulations cover key aspects of your shipping container home construction, such as: